Top 10 Wedding Photography and Videography Questions Answered

 What's better, film or digital?

-We're worried that our shooters will bring too much equipment.
+We're worried our shooters will bring too much equipment.
 Is this a common problem?

 Should we make a must-shoot list?